-Intuitively, our approach for assigning proper credit to action $A_t$ is as follows: via learning statistics $\Phi_t$ we capture relevant information from the rest of the trajectory, e.g.\ including observations $O_{t'}$ at times $t'$ greater than $t$.
-We then learn value functions which are conditioned on the additional hindsight information contained in $\Phi_t$.
-In general, these future-conditional values and critics would be biased for use in a policy gradient algorithm; we therefore need to correct their impact on the policy gradient through an importance correction term.
+Intuitively, our approach for assigning proper credit to action $A_t$ relies on measuring statistics $\Phi_t$ that capture relevant information from the trajectory (e.g.\ including observations $O_{t'}$ at times $t'$ greater than $t$).
+We then learn value functions or critics which are conditioned on the additional hindsight information contained in $\Phi_t$.
+In general, these future-conditional values and critics would be biased for use in a policy gradient algorithm; we therefore use an importance correction term to eliminate this bias.